chillcicada/nixos-config/README.md

 - `flake.nix`: the main entry point of the flake.
 - `flake.lock`: the lock file for the flake.
-- `hosts`: contains the host-specific configurations.
+- `home`: the home-manager configurations.
-  - `vars.nix`: contains the variables used in the host configurations.
+  - `apps`: the auto-imported app-specific configurations.
-  - `default.nix`: the default configuration for all hosts.
-- `modules`: contains the reusable modules for different purposes.
+  - `modules`: the reusable modules for home-manager.
-  - `core`: contains the core modules for the system.
+  - `minimal.nix`: the minimal configuration for home-manager.
-  - `desktop`: contains the desktop environment modules, like `gnome` and `hyprland`.
-  - `code`: contains the code-related modules.
-  - `editor`: contains the editor modules.
-  - `graphics`: contains the graphics app modules.
-- `home`: contains the home-manager configurations.
-  - `apps`: contains the app-specific configurations.
+- `hosts`: the host-specific configurations.
+  - `<machine>/`: the configurations for a specific machine.
-- `treefmt.toml`: the configuration file for `treefmt`, a tool to format the directory tree.
+  - `default.nix`: the import configuration for all hosts.
+  - `vars.nix`: the shared variables used in the host configurations.
 - `justfile`: the file that contains the recipes for the `just` command.
 - `LICENSE`: the license file for the repo.
+- `modules`: contains the reusable modules for different purposes.
+  - `core`: the auto-imported core modules for the system.
+  - `<top-level>.nix`: the top-level modules for the system.
 - `README.md`: this file.
+- `treefmt.toml`: the configuration file for `treefmt`, a tool to format the directory tree.

 ## Miscellaneous